Honey Brook Township, Pennsylvania

-Honey Brook Township is a township in Chester County, Pennsylvania.
+Honey Brook Township is a township in Chester County, Pennsylvania, United States.
 The population was 8,274 at the time of the 2020 census.

 Geography

-According to the United States Census Bureau, the township has a total area of 25.4 sqmi, of which 25.1 sqmi is land and 0.3 sqmi, or 1.14%, is water.
-The headwaters of the Brandywine River start in Honey Brook Township which is a part Brandywine River Tidal Basin.
+According to the U.S. Census Bureau, the township has a total area of 25.4 sqmi, of which 25.1 sqmi is land and 0.3 sqmi, or 1.14%, is water.
+The headwaters of the Brandywine River start in Honey Brook Township, which is a part of the Brandywine River Tidal Basin.
 Honey Brook Township is also a part of the Pequea Creek Tidal Basin.
-Nearly two thirds of the land is in agricultural use.
+Nearly two-thirds of the land is in agricultural use.

 Education

 The school district is Twin Valley School District.

 Honey Brook Elementary Center is in the township.
 Twin Valley Middle School and Twin Valley High School are in Caernarvon Township, Berks County, and have Elverson postal addresses.

 Demographics

 At the 2010 census, the township was 95.4% non-Hispanic White, 1.7% Hispanic or Latino, 1.1% Black or African American, 0.2% Asian, 0.1% Native Hawaiian or other Pacific Islander, and 3.2% were two or more races.